Things to Try When You Accidentally Break Your WordPress Website

 If you’re running a website on the self-hosted version of WordPress, you probably know how easy it is to break it.

 You might install a plugin that conflicts with another.
-You might add or remove code that stops your site functioning properly.
+You might add or remove code that stops your site from functioning properly.
 You might disable a feature you like simply by switching themes.

 All of these things and more happen every day.
 And it’s very frustrating when you have little or no knowledge of the technical side of WordPress.